 Upon termination of employment, including retirement, death, or disability, the Plan may disburse funds.
 Terminated Participants may elect to either leave his/her money in the Plan, if their vested account balance is \$1,000 or greater, or take a total distribution of their vested account balance.
-Partial distributions are not permitted.
-If a terminated Participant elects to leave their money in the Plan, he/she may request a subsequent withdrawal at any time for a total distribution of their vested account balance.
+If a terminated Participant elects to leave their money in the Plan, he/she may request a subsequent withdrawal at any time for a total or partial distribution of their vested account balance.
 Participant's distribution options include lump sum and installment payments.